- Gladys Childs

 Long answer below.

-To best answer this question, I need to raise the real issue behind your question: Can the biblical manuscripts be trusted?
+To best answer this question, I need to raise the real issue behind your question: Can biblical manuscripts be trusted?
 By biblical manuscripts, I am referring to the original texts from which we get our modern-day bible.

 Oral Tradition

 Our scriptures begin in a time frame that was primarily an oral culture.
 In other words, the people were generally illiterate.
 Since most individuals could not read or write, they used stories, songs, and speeches to communicate important information.
-Mnemonics (aids for improving memory) were frequently used to assist in memorization.
+Mnemonics (aids for improving memory) were frequently used to aid memorization.
 It was common practice among all people groups, not just the Israelites.

-In other words, it was 400 years after Alexander’s death that his biography was written, and that biography is considered trustworthy -- even though no one was alive who had been there and personally known Alexander the Great.
+In other words, it was 400 years after Alexander’s death that his biography was written, which is considered trustworthy -- even though no one was alive who had been there and personally known Alexander the Great.
 In comparison, the entire New Testament was written between 30-60 years after Jesus’ death.
 How much more reliable then should the New Testament accounts of history be than our belief in the life of Alexander the Great?

 - The scriptures of Buddha, who lived in the 6th century B.C., were not put into writing until 600